krtkush/krtkush.github.io/_posts/2020-05-05-india_privacy_p1.md

 Contact tracing is one of the most important tool in the arsenal of tools available to suppress the spread of COVID-19.
 Owing to its high R0 and ability to remain undetected for days, contact tracing is essential.

 It took little while for tech companies and governments to start working on a solution to automate contact tracing using mobile phones.
 Google and Apple have made an alliance to bake the feature into their respective operating Systems.
 Consortiums, like [DP-3T](https://en.wikipedia.org/wiki/Decentralized_Privacy-Preserving_Proximity_Tracing), have been set up and protocols like [PEPP-PT](https://en.wikipedia.org/wiki/Pan-European_Privacy-Preserving_Proximity_Tracing) have been established.
-There is still lots of back and forth and controversies surrounding the use such intrusive tech to contact trace; as it should be.
+There is still lots of back and forth and controversies surrounding the use  of such intrusive tech to contact trace; as it should be.

 As of now 10 countries seem to have contact tracing apps available for download.
 Aarogya Setu is India's answer.